 - A requirement for an anti-alcoholic, or deep lung device, may be ordered to ensure that you do not operate your vehicle while under the influence of alcohol.
 If you attempt to bypass the device, or fail the in-car breathalyzer, the court will be notified and the consequences will be severe and promptly executed.

-Questions About Community Supervision?
+Have Questions About Community Supervision?
 Call Tad

-Attorney Tad Nelson, attorney Amber Spurlock, and the staff of the Law Offices of Tad Nelson & Associates are here to help you with answers to any questions you have about your DWI charges, relative laws, probationary possibilities for your situation, and potential probationary requirements based on your individual situation.
+Attorney Tad Nelson, attorney Amber Spurlock, and the staff of the Law Offices of Tad Nelson & Associates are here to provide you with answers to any questions you have about your DWI charges, relative laws, probationary possibilities for your situation, and potential probationary requirements based on your individual situation.